-- 18. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 19.
-Flush the sewage tank using the Black Waste Tank Flush Inlet (if equipped). - 20.
+- 17. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 18.
 Close dump valves and refit the dust cap onto the drain outlet.